Gazza7205/cloud-workshop-labs/readme.md

 ## 3. Share GitHub ID
 A private GitHub repository is used for sharing a temporary license and environment related information required by this workshop.
 You must share your GitHub ID with the workshop coordinator to be given access to the private repository.

-## 4. Prepare Folder
-Much of the work in these labs will be done at the command line in a terminal.
-It will be easier if you prepare a folder (e.g. `workshop`) inside of which you will copy many of the prerequisites and do much of the work.
-After the of the following steps, your folder should look something like this:

-![workshop-folder](resources/workshop-folder.png)

-## 5. Download Temporary License
+## 4. Download Temporary License
 A temporary license has been provided for this workshop.
 Download the [license](https://github.com/CAAPIM/cloud-workshop-labs-environment/blob/main/cloud-workshop/license.xml) from the private repository.

-## 6. Connect to Kubernetes
+## 5. Download Kubeconfig
 For this workshop, you will be assigned a user number and a corresponding namespace in a shared Kubernetes cluster.
 Download the [kubeconfig file for your user number](https://github.com/CAAPIM/cloud-workshop-labs-environment/tree/main/cloud-workshop/attendees) (e.g. `workshopuser(n).kubeconfig`) from the private repository.

+## 6. Prepare Folder
+Much of the work in these labs will be done at the command line in a terminal.
+It will be easier if you prepare a folder (e.g. `workshop`) inside of which you will copy many of the prerequisites and do much of the work.
+When done, your folder should look something like this:

+![workshop-folder](resources/workshop-folder.png)

+## 7. Connect to Kubernetes
 Update and execute the following command with the path to your kubeconfig file, and test your connection to the Kubernetes cluster:

 <details>